That Scene from ‘Ghost’

 When you think about pottery or ceramics do you imagine characters Sam & Molly throwing that pot from that scene on the potter’s wheel?

 ‘Throwing’ is the term used to describe the entire activity of shaping the clay on the potter's wheel.
-And if you are wondering who on earth Sam & Molly are, then read on, and I’ll include the link to the famous scene below…
+And if you are wondering who on earth Sam & Molly are they are the characters from that famous scene better know as Demi Moore & Patrick Swayze.
+I will include the link to the famous scene below…

 Yes, that scene from the film 'Ghost' all those years ago with Demi Moore and Patrick Swayze has a lot to answer for......Just look at that picture.
 Who wouldn't want to take up pottery after seeing that..?